Suzanna-Linn/slua/docs/moving-lljson.md

   - They are useful to exchange data with external resources and other scripting languages.
   - SLua types without a JSON equivalent are encoded as strings.
 - **lljson.slencode()** / **lljson.sldecode()** :
-  - They generate non standard JSON-like code.
+  - They generate non-standard JSON-like code.
   - They are useful to exchange code with other scripts or objects or to store in linkset data.
   - They are decoded into the original SLua types.

 ### encode()

-It takes an SLua table and generates standard JSON to send to an external website and be used with another scripting language.
+It takes an SLua table and generates standard JSON to send to an external website or for use with another scripting language.

 <pre class="language-sluab"><code class="language-sluab">-- array table, encodes to a JSON array
 local fruits = { "apples", "bananas", "oranges" }